So, what is xG? How can it improve your bets? And how should it, and shouldn’t it, be used?

 Our Own xG Numbers

 In terms of our xG numbers here at xGstats, we add a second layer to the process to ensure as much accuracy as possible.
 We manually visually check (or in plain English, we watch) every single shot in every single game in the top 5 English divisions.
 This ensures that things like defensive pressure, goalkeeper position etc are 100% accurately recorded.
-Defensive positioning is very difficult for an automated model to always accurately record so the visual checks give that 2nd layer to really boost accuracy.
+Defensive positioning is very difficult for an automated model to always accurately record so watching the shots give that 2nd layer to really boost accuracy.

 So How Do I Use xG?